StuartsProjects/Devices/RadioLibLoRaTestPrograms/Readme.md

 The receiver has the option of logging the similar output that goes to the Serial monitor to a log file created on the SD card if found.
 The Serial monitor and attached OLED will display the name of the log file to be used.

+The transmitted packet is in ASCII and the first 5 characters are the packet number which increases by one for each packet transmitted.
+Then the transmitted power used in dBm is added.
+The sent packet then looks like this and is displayed on the receiver display and logs;

+00687,+10

+With the packet number increasing you can tell if packets are being missed.

 A practical example of using these programs to compare various 868Mhz antennas can be found on the blog here;

 [https://stuartsprojects.github.io/2025/10/01/LoRa-Antenna-Testing-for-868Mhz.html](https://stuartsprojects.github.io/2025/10/01/LoRa-Antenna-Testing-for-868Mhz.html "https://stuartsprojects.github.io/2025/10/01/LoRa-Antenna-Testing-for-868Mhz.html")

+## Link performance testing

 The simple transmit and receive programs above are all you might need to compare antennas, boards or power amplifiers.
-However if you want to measure how effective or how far a particular set-up might be, or the distances the LoRa packets might reach, you need more information.
+However if you want to measure how effective or how far a particular set-up might be, or the distances the LoRa packets might reach, you need more information on the performance of the link.

 In a lot of cases you will want to test how good a particular set-up is at correctly receiving the very weakest packets that have travelled the furthest distance.